 The Board of Directors will meet in April and in December, and electronically as required.

 The SIF will raise funds through donations.

 The SIF will make donations through grants where it considers the purpose to meet the goals of the SIF, for example to support advocacy and capacity building activities managed by IFLA, and activities within IFLA’s Key Initiatives.

 The Board of Directors will determine the amount and terms of any donation it deploys.
 Foundation funds may be used for:

 The Foundation would expect that the priority for the allocation of its grant funding would be for activities that are unlikely to be funded through other sources or bodies.

 The Foundation would consider written proposals from the IFLA Governing Board or the Secretary General.
 These proposals should meet both IFLA’s strategic priorities and the purposes of the Stichting.
-In considering proposals the Board of Directors need to take into consideration any perceived conflict of interest of Board of Directors, for example as both the President and President-elect are Board of Directors proposals that may directly benefit the operation of these positions will not be considered.
+In considering proposals, the Board of Directors need to take into consideration any perceived conflict of interest of Board of Directors, for example as both the President and President-elect are Board of Directors, proposals that may directly benefit the operation of these positions will not be considered.

 In considering grant proposals the Board of Directors will take into account:

 Depending on the type of grant approved the Board of Directors may require that the SIF enters into a formal agreement with funded parties that will include the responsibilities of each party, reporting requirements and evaluation, and that funds will only be released on invoice from the funded party when and as required for the grant.

 The Foundation will also deploy the funds necessary to cover costs incurred for legal advice relating to its statutes, any required taxation or other advice related to its activities, and accounting, audit and management/administration costs.